-Test PSAT 10 and PSAT/NMSQT (2015 and Future) SAT (March 2016 and Future) Pre-ACT and ACT NC DAP (NCCCS Cut Score) RISE Placement Test English 26 or a composite score of 460 for Evidenced- Based Reading and Writing 480 composite score for Evidenced- Based Reading and Writing 18 Composite score of 151 or higher 70 or higher on Tier 1 and Tier 2 (See RISE placement Guide) Reading 26 or a composite score of 460 for Evidenced- Based Reading and Writing 22 Mathematics 24.5 or 510 530 22 7 on each assessment for DMA 010 thru 060 70 or higher on Tier 1 and Tier 2 and Tier 3 (See RISE placement Guide)
+Test PSAT 10 and PSAT/NMSQT (2015 and Future) SAT (March 2016 and Future) Pre- ACT and ACT NC DAP (NCCCS Cut Score) RISE Placement Test Accuplacer Classic (Scale: 20- 120) Accuplacer Next Gen. (Scale: 200- 300) English 26 or a composite score of 460 for Evidenced- Based Reading and Writing 480 composite score for 18 Composite 70 or higher on Tier 1 and Tier 2 (See RISE placement Guide) Sentence Skills 86 Score not available Reading 26 or a composite score of 460 for Evidenced- Based Reading and Writing Evidenced- Based Reading and Writing 22 score of 151 or higher 80 253 Mathematics 24.5 or 510 530 22 7 on each assessment for DMA 010 thru 060 70 or higher on Tier 1 and Tier 2 and Tier 3 (See RISE placement Guide) Arith.
+55 Elem.
+Algebra 75 QAS 254

-Advanced Placement (AP) International Baccalaureate (IB) Cambridge International Examinations English, Language and Composition 3 or higher IB English A (Standard or Higher Level) 4 or higher AS Level English Language C or higher English, Literature, and Composition 3 or higher IB Mathematics (Higher Level) 4 or higher A Level English Language C or higher Calculus AB 3 or higher IB Advanced Mathematics (Higher Level) 4 or higher AS Level Language and Literature in English C or higher Calculus BC 3 or higher IB Mathematical Studies (Standard Level) 4 or higher AS Level Math C or higher enrollment in a Co te college readines A Level Math C or higher mathematics on be demonstrated or by combining For example, a st an approved test of by achieving the steet scores from aroudent may combine score for evidence A Level Mathematics -Further C or higher
+Advanced Placement (AP) International Ba accalaureate (IB) Cambridge International Examinations English, Language and Composition 3 or higher IB English A (Standard or Higher Level) 4 or higher AS Level English Language C or higher English, Literature, and Composition 3 or higher IB Mathematics (Higher Level) 4 or higher A Level English Language C or higher Calculus AB 3 or higher IB Advanced Mathematics (Higher Level) 4 or higher AS Level Language and Literature in English C or higher Calculus BC 3 or higher IB Mathematical Studies (Standard Level) 4 or higher AS Level Math C or higher enrollment in a Co A Level Math C or higher mathematics on be demonstrated or by combining For example, a st te college readines an approved test I by achieving the test scores from ar udent may combi e score for evidenc ege readiness.
+A Level Mathematics -Further C or higher